-I regularly participate to public outreach events in the local community.
+I regularly participate in public outreach events in the local community.
 These activities contribute to the visibility of the university and to the science education goals of funding agencies (e.g., NSF).

 STREAM Day is an annual expo dedicated to oceanography at St.John the Apostle School in Virginia Beach (VA).
 It showcases student projects and provides hands-on learning activities related to the ocean.

-Photo-1: St.John's students learning about sediment sorting and transport with Pierre (right).
+Photo-3: St.John's students learning about sediment sorting and transport with Pierre (right, May 2018).

-Photo-2: St.John's students learning how to measure salinity using a refractometer (Pierre is on the left in the picture).
+Photo-4: St.John's students learning how to measure salinity using a refractometer (Pierre is on the left in the picture; May 2017).
 See also this news article about the event.

 Every once in a while I act as a jury in local science fairs.
 These include the Tidewater Science and Engineering Fair and St. Pius X School's Annual Science Fair (Norfolk, VA).